Most professional forex traders and money managers trade one standard lot for every $50,000 in their account.

 Don’t set yourself up to fail.We recommend that you have at least have $100,000 of trading capital before opening a standard account, $10,000 for a mini account, or $1,000 for a micro account.

 Of course, open an account only when you are consistently good.

 So if you only have $60,000, open a mini account.
 If you only have $8,000, open a micro account.

 If you only have $250, open a demo account and stick with it until you come up with the additional $750, then open a micro account.
 If you have $1, find a job.

 If you don’t remember anything else in this lesson, at least remember what you just read above.

 Okay, please re-read the previous paragraph and ingrain it in your memory.
-Just because brokers allow you to open an account with only $25 does NOT mean you should (Later on, we'll teach you the six most important things to consider when choosing a broker).
-Here's why:
+Just because brokers allow you to open an account with only $25 does NOT mean you should.

 We believe most new traders who open a forex trading account with the bare minimum deposit do so because they don’t completely understand what the terms “leverage” and “margin” really are and how it affects their trading.